About McMaster Adult Celiac Disease Clinic

 Community Outreach

 We are committed to actively contributing to educating patients and their families, advocating for patients and raising awareness about celiac disease.
-The clinic will become a hub for educational activities directed to both celiac patients and the medical communities.
-We work closely with the Canadian Celiac Association (CCA) to achieve these goals.
+The clinic will become a hub for educational activity directed to both celiac patients and the medical communities.
+We partner closely with the Celiac Canada (CCA) to achieve these goals.

 Interested in getting a referral, learning more about our educational initiatives or participating in clinical research?
 Follow the Action Buttons below.